2023 Best Psychology Schools in Massachusetts

 After completing their degree, psychology graduates from Boston College carry an average student debtload of $17,678.
 This translates to an average monthly loan payment of $575, based on a 10-year repayment plan.

 Wellesley College did quite well in this year’s ranking of the best schools for psychology students.
 It came in at #6 on the list.
-Located in the suburb of Wellesley, Wellesley is a private not-for-profit college with a small student population.
+Located in the suburb of Wellesley, Wellesley is a private not-for-profit school with a small student population.

 Psychology majors at Wellesley take out an average of $11,565 in student loans while working on their egree.